thisissoon/angular-starter/README.md

 grunt e2e
 ```

+Behind the scenes this will also run `webdriver-manager update && webdriver-manager start`.
+This will download and install the latest version of the stand-alone WebDriver tool and start the Selenium web server.
 This script will execute the end-to-end tests against the application being hosted on the
 development server.

 ## Contact